 Kin Toh: Giant treehouse made of reclaimed wood in the jungle with birdnest tables overlooking the jungle and the Caribbean Sea.
 I recommend getting reservations.

-The Real Coconut: Home of gluten free, sugar-free, and gross stuff free cooking, The Real Coconut but Daniella Hunter was one of my favorite places in Tulum, not only because the food was out of this world delicious, but because they had some of the best beach front property in Tulum, along with some of the best views.
-The Real Coconut is a part of Sanará hotel.
+The Real Coconut: Home of gluten-free, sugar-free, and gross stuff free cooking, The Real Coconut but Daniella Hunter was one of my favorite places in Tulum, not only because the food was out of this world delicious, but because they had some of the best beachfront property in Tulum, along with some of the best views.
+The Real Coconut is a part of the Sanará hotel.

 Rosa Negra: A chic restaurant with a boho vibe, Rosa Negra, which means Black Rose in Spanish, had inventive cocktails, a peaceful yet fun vibe, and an expansive menu suitable for any diet.

 Although Tulum is small compared to some vacation destinations, there is so much to do in the area that a week here just wasn’t enough to do everything we wanted.
-One of my favorite things to do in Tulum was to visit cenotes, which are basically giant natural pools of water perfect for swimming, snorkeling, floating in, or even scuba diving.
+One of my favorite things to do in Tulum was visit cenotes, which are basically giant natural pools of water perfect for swimming, snorkeling, floating in, or even scuba diving.
 They’re safer to swim in than the Caribbean Sea because there’s no risk of being pulled out by a current or running into unfriendly sea creatures.
-We explored Dos Ojos Cenote, Gran Cenote, Cenote Chooha, and Ponderosa Cenote, but Gran Cenote was by far my favorite cenote, because it was actually two cenotes connected by a cave system that was easy and so much fun to snorkel through, plus there were lots of turtles, fish, and even a few friendly iguanas swimming around!
+We explored Dos Ojos Cenote, Gran Cenote, Cenote Chooha, and Ponderosa Cenote.
+Still, Gran Cenote was by far my favorite cenote because it was actually two cenotes connected by a cave system that was easy and so much fun to snorkel through, plus there were lots of turtles fish.
+Even a few friendly iguanas swimming around!

-Yoga workshops and other alternative healing and exercise events were offered daily around town either privately, or in groups, and there were even some free yoga classes we attended on the beach at sunrise.
-Look for signs around town promoting local events, or events held by hotels and shops that are open to the public, they’ll be all over the place.
+Yoga workshops and other alternative healing and exercise events were offered daily around town, either privately or in groups.
+There were even some free yoga classes we attended on the beach at sunrise.
+Look for signs around town promoting local events or events held by hotels and shops open to the public; they’ll be all over the place.

-Tulum’s beaches were very different from the way beaches work where I’m from, so it took a little getting used to.
-There are two main public beaches that are free to anyone, but the views aren’t great and they’re typically crowded.
-We discovered beach clubs while we were in Tulum, which are privately owned stretches of beach, typically owned by restaurants or hotels, that require a “minimum consumption” aka a minimum purchase to enjoy.
-Guests of beach clubs can sit on chaises lounges or beach chairs, sometimes with umbrellas or their own cabanas and use the beach for the day if they pay the minimum consumption amount.
-Our favorite beach club was at Sanará Hotel, because eating at The Real Coconut counted as part of our minimum consumption, meaning that when we sat on the beach sipping cold drinks and eating our lunch, the cost of our meal counted towards our minimum consumption.
+Tulum’s beaches were very different from how beaches work where I’m from, so it took a little getting used to.
+There are two main public beaches that are free to anyone, but the views aren’t great, and they’re typically crowded.
+While we were in Tulum, we discovered beach clubs, which are privately owned stretches of beach, typically owned by restaurants or hotels, that require a “minimum consumption,” aka a minimum purchase to enjoy.
+Guests of beach clubs can sit on chaises loungers, beach chairs, sometimes with umbrellas or their own cabanas, and use the beach for the day if they pay the minimum consumption amount.
+Our favorite beach club was at Sanará Hotel because eating at The Real Coconut counted as part of our minimum consumption, meaning that when we sat on the beach sipping cold drinks and eating our lunch, the cost of our meal counted towards our minimum consumption.
 Make sense?

 Day Trips from Tulum